RELATIONSHIP DISCLOSURE INFORMATION

 A summary of the specific material conflicts of interest identified by QIM are set out below.

-QIM’s President and Ultimate Designated Person and its CCO are also Advising Representatives.
+QIM’s President and Ultimate Designated Person are also Advising Representatives.
+QIM’s CCO is also an Advising Representative.

 Given the relatively small size of the firm, there is some overlap in the firm’s staff between compliance responsibilities and investment advisory activities.
-For example, Ian Quigley is the firm’s Director, Ultimate Designated Person, and CCO as well as being registered as an Advising Representative.
+For example, Ian Quigley is the firm’s Director and Ultimate Designated Person, as well as being registered as an Advising Representative.
+Michael Baker is the Chief Compliance Officer and also an Advising Representative.
 The CSA have noted that if a firm’s compliance staff’s compensation is tied to the revenue generation of the firm overall or the registered individuals that they supervise, there is an inherent conflict of interest that may cause them to put their interests ahead of client’s interests.

 In addition to disclosing this potential conflict of interest to you, QIM manages this conflict by adhering to its well-developed compliance policies and procedures, including conducting proper know-your-client, know-your- product and suitability assessments when required when taking any investment action for a client.